-BATM Advanced Communications Limited (LON:BVC), a provider of real-time technology for networking and lab systems, said it was reaping the financial rewards following a period of investment, new product launches and bolt-on acquisitions.
+BATM Advanced Communications Limited (LON:BVC), a provider of real-time technology for networking and lab systems, is reaping the rewards of sustained investment and product launches.

-The group operates two divisions: Bio-medical (which includes diagnostics and accounts for 58% of total revenues) and the networking and cyber division, which accounts for 42%.
+The group operates two divisions: bio-medical (which includes diagnostics and accounts for around 58% of total revenues) and the networking and cyber division, which accounts for 42%.

 The bio-medical arm is split into three further sub-units: distribution operation, eco-med (waste treatment) and sterilisation and diagnostics.
 The networking and cyber division is just that and does what it says on the tin.